 - Premiums: Verify that the insurance company can’t change the premiums as shown in your policy and whether they are level premiums or a guaranteed schedule of increases.

 The fact that a particular policy is guaranteed renewable does not, however, ensure that your rates will not change.
-While the insurance company can’t refuse to continue coverage for a guaranteed renewable policy or single you our for a rate increase, premium charges can go up over the life of the policy subject to approval to all similar policies by the state insurance commissioner.
+While the insurance company can’t refuse to continue coverage for a guaranteed renewable policy or single you out for a rate increase, premium charges can go up over the life of the policy, subject to approval of all similar policies by the state insurance commissioner.
 That’s why it’s also best to look for a policy that is non-cancelable as well as one that is guaranteed renewable.

 - Provision for Residual Disability: Not every disability results in a complete loss of income or ability to work.
 When you opt for a residual disability rider, you’ll be able to receive a percentage of benefits in accordance with the impact a partial disability has on your income.

 What about Baby Boomers?More than 45 percent of Baby Boomers aren’t concerned about disability insurance, and a least one-third of them believe they have less than a 5 percent possibility of experiencing a debilitating illness or injury.
 Statistics prove otherwise, showing the risk is at least 30 percent that a worker injured on the job or suffering a devastating illness will miss three or more months of work.